 The Preferred Rewards Gold Credit Card is a mid-level Amex card that is a solid workhorse in the UK rewards card market.
 Why?
 Cardholders benefit from Amex travel-related perks like lounge access and the best earning rates in the Membership Rewards programme.
-While the card does come with a hefty £140 annual fee, that's actually a lot lower than the cost of a Platinum card.
+While the card does come with a hefty £195 annual fee (up from £160, although £0 in your first year), that's actually noticeably lower than the cost of a Platinum card.
 Read our review to decide if it's right for you.

 The Preferred Rewards Gold Credit Card by American Express Review

 In our view, the Preferred Rewards Gold Credit Card is the most rewarding of American Express's Membership Rewards charge cards.
 It's most suited to bigger spenders, those who pay their balance in full each month and frequent travellers.

 How much can you earn in rewards?
 Cardholders earn 1, 2 or 3 Membership Rewards points per £1 of spend.
 Membership Rewards points are worth roughly £0.005 to £0.02 apiece.
 They're worth a minimum of 0.5p because that's the value you get for exchanging points for gift cards—that's the closest to a "cash value" you'll get.
 Cardholders may extract value of up to £0.02 or more by redeeming for flights, hotels and cars.

 The points you earn translate into a rewards rate of approximately 1% on general spending, 2% on air and foreign currency purchases and 3% on American Express Travel arrangements at a bare minimum if you redeem points for gift cards.
 If you redeem for nights or flights instead, you're likely to double or even triple the rewards rates.
 For reference, compare these rates to other cards such as the Amex Platinum cashback card that returns 1% to 1.25% on general spending, with a 5% cashback welcome bonus.